Home » Military » UCX: Unemployment Insurance & Benefits after the Military

 Unemployment compensation is taxable income.
 This is true federally and for most states but make sure to check with your state to find out for sure.
 This income will be reported on a 1099-G form.

 However, if unemployment income was your household’s only income for the year, you might not make enough to have to pay taxes on the amount.
-This is something you will need to check with a tax professional or an accountant.
+You will need to check this with a tax professional or accountant.

 If you are getting close to your ETS date, it is time to think about if you will be applying for unemployment insurance.
-Unlike civilian work, you are entitled to apply even though you were not “fired” from the military.
-Make sure you qualify and figure out where you need to file so that you can get everything ready ahead of time.
+Unlike civilian work, you can apply even though you were not “fired” from the military.
+Make sure you qualify and figure out where you need to file to get everything ready ahead of time.

 RELATED: “After The Military” Series: